gjbauer/CryptoSift-v1/README.md

-A Cold Boot Attack is when somebody who has access to a machine which is encrypted, but has already been turned on and decrypted, and which does not employ specific mitigations such as a secure enclave or memory zeroing on startup is able to freeze the machine's RAM to increase data remanance and boot into a custom application designed to scrape the contents of the RAM into a physical dump file containing the contents of the system's RAM.
+A Cold Boot Attack is when somebody who has access to a machine which is encrypted, but has already been turned on and decrypted, and which does not employ specific mitigations such as a secure enclave or memory zeroing on startup, is able to freeze the machine's RAM to increase data remanance and boot into a custom application designed to scrape the contents of the RAM into a physical dump file containing the contents of the system's RAM.